jefersonf/bus-booking/README.md

 # Bus Booking System Using DDD

-Practicing domain-driven design while development a complete bus booking sytem from scratch and using Go!
+Practice domain-driven design while development a complete bus booking sytem from scratch and using Go!

+In this project (named `Busaum`) we're going to implement the following features:

+- Ticketing service
+- Payment service
+- Trip-selection service.